regenrek/vue-sidebar-menu-example/README.md

 ## How-To

-You can find the tutorial on my [https://regenrek.com/posts/how-to-create-an-animated-vue-sidebar-menu-with-vue-observable/](https://regenrek.com/posts/how-to-create-an-animated-vue-sidebar-menu-with-vue-observable/)
+You can find the tutorial on my blog [here](https://regenrek.com/posts/how-to-create-an-animated-vue-sidebar-menu-with-vue-observable/)

 ## Live Demos